iainctduncan/scheme-for-max-docs/docs/_sources/overview.rst.txt

 Schottstaedt at CCRMA, and used in the Common Music algorithmic composition toolkit and the Snd audio editor.
 Scheme for Max is authored by Iain Duncan, and hosted on GitHub.

+If you'd like to see a demo of Scheme For Max in action, there is a video on the `Computer Music Tools <https://www.youtube.com/channel/UC6ftX7yuEi5uUFkRVJbJyWA>`_ channel on YouTube.

 These docs are in Scheme-For-Max-Docs repository on GitHub.
 If you find anything unclear, incorrect, or just have suggestions, please post a ticket or let me know on the Google Group.

-S4M is available as a Max 8 package, as well as source code that should build on both Windows and OSX, for Max 7 or 8.
-The Max package is available for 64-bit OSX only at this time, but help building on Max 7 and Windows would be most welcome.
+S4M is available as a Max 8 package for both OSX and both 32 and 64 bit Windows, as well as source code for Windows and OSX, for Max 7 or 8.
-Releases are available on the GitHub site.

 Features of v0.1 include: